xindic/Trinity/README.md

 **1. User Management**

 Sign Up/Sign In: Users can register or log in using basic credentials.
-User Profile:
-Includes fields for Username, Email, Bio, and link to their associated startup (with position/title).
+User Profile: Includes fields for Username, Email, Bio, and link to their associated startup (with position/title).

 **2. Startup Profile**

 Startup Creation: Users can create and manage startup organizations.
 Profile Details: Includes Logo, Name, Description, Industries, and Funding Raised.
-Timeline Feature: Hardcoded and customizable milestones (e.g., "Founded", "First Funding Round").
+Timeline Feature: Hardcoded and customizable milestones.

 Sections:

-Posts Section
+- Posts Section
-Employee Section (roles and positions)
+- Employee Section (roles and positions)
-Project Portfolio (for service-based startups)
+- Project Portfolio (for service-based startups)
-Product Showcase (for product-based startups)
+- Product Showcase (for product-based startups)
-Hybrid Section (both Portfolio and Showcase for hybrid startups).
+- Hybrid Section (both Portfolio and Showcase for hybrid startups).

 **3. Feed**